The Nursery – Current Puppies

 Xandria + Cosmo – DOB March 8, 2026 – The “Unforgettable” Litter – ready now

-Urban – gold long-coat male – eight weeks old – charting to be 5 pounds, 13 ounces at maturity – available, ready now
+Urban – gold long-coat male – 16 weeks old – charting to be 5 pounds, 13 ounces at maturity – available, ready now

 Urban is a pretty gold boy with white paws and a blaze.
 He did not get his dad’s chocolate or blue, so he’s being released as a pet.
 My understanding from the Mi-Ki registrar is that this golden color is getting harder to find in modern Mi-Ki lines, but we’re happy that it’s showing up in Max’s grandpups.
 This makes sense since he’s out of the old frozen lines.
 Urban is trending up slightly on his weekly adult weight estimates, so my guess is that he’ll end up around 6.5 – 7 pounds.
-Temperament wise, Urban is the cuddliest.
-He takes a little bit longer to get comfortable in new situations, but as long as his people are near by, he’s happy.
+Temperament-wise, Urban is the cuddliest.
+He takes a little bit longer to get comfortable in new situations, but as long as his people are nearby, he’s happy.
 He is playful when he is comfortable, but he will be the type of pup that prefers to stay by his humans rather than rushing off to make new friends.
-He will be ready to adopt in about a week since he’s already 2 pounds.
+Urban has had all three distemper combos (and only needs a rabies) and has been microchipped.
+I will try to get new photos and a video soon.
+His gold coat is gorgeous and getting so pretty and long.
+He has really started coming out of his shell and being social with visitors.
+He’s going to be a lovely companion!

 Abby + Rhett – DOB – 4/14/26 – the Warmhearted Litter – ready around 6/23/26